Maternity & Parental Leave

 EI Calculator

-Estimate your EI payments during maternity and parental leave.
+Estimate your EI payments during maternity and parental leave — for birth parents, non-birthing parents, and adoptive parents.
 Compare standard vs extended leave, add employer top-up amounts, and see a week-by-week income schedule.

 Your leave details